ASSIGNMENT: THE TECHNICAL

 •All images must be properly exposed and properly focused.

-•All images must be titled with the prompt
+•All images must be titled with the number and prompt found below.

 -Include ISO, Aperture, Shutter Speed, Camera or Devices, Focal Length, Date image was made.